Jonathand77/actividad-simulacion2/README.md

 Use the -c flag to get the exact results when you are finished.

-   ✅ El flag -I (--iobump) en el simulador controla en qué parte de la cola se inserta un proceso que acaba de terminar una operación de I/O. Por defecto, los procesos se agregan al final de su cola de prioridad, pero al usar -I, el proceso que regresa de I/O se agrega al principio de la cola, dándole así una oportunidad más inmediata de ejecutarse.
+   ✅ The -I (--iobump) flag in the simulator controls where a process that has just completed an I/O operation is inserted into the queue.
+By default, processes are added to the end of their priority queue, but using -I adds the process returning from I/O to the front of the queue, giving it a more immediate opportunity to execute.

-   Para observar el efecto de este flag, es necesario usar cargas de trabajo que incluyan operaciones de entrada/salida (I/O).
-En mis pruebas iniciales usé:
+   To observe the effect of this flag, it is necessary to use workloads that include input/output (I/O) operations.
+In my initial tests, I used:

 python mlfq.py -n 2 -l 0,50,0:5,5,0 -m 0 -i 0 -M 0
 python mlfq.py -n 2 -l 0,50,0:5,5,0 -I -m 0 -i 0 -M 0

-   Sin embargo, en esos casos los trabajos no hacen I/O (ioFreq = 0), por lo tanto, el flag -I no tuvo ningún efecto observable.
+However, in those cases, the jobs do no I/O (ioFreq = 0), so the -I flag had no observable effect.

-   Para ver realmente el efecto, probé con un nuevo escenario donde al menos un trabajo hace I/O frecuentemente:
+To really see the effect, I tried a new scenario where at least one job performs I/O frequently:

 python mlfq.py -n 2 -l 0,50,10:5,5,0 -i 5 -M 0
 python mlfq.py -n 2 -l 0,50,10:5,5,0 -I -i 5 -M 0

-   ✅ En este nuevo caso:
+   ✅ In this new case:

-   El trabajo 0 hace I/O cada 10 unidades de tiempo.
+   Job 0 performs I/O every 10 time units.

-   Con -I, se ve que cuando el trabajo 0 regresa del I/O, se ejecuta más rápidamente porque es puesto al frente de la cola.
+With -I, you can see that when job 0 returns from I/O, it executes faster because it is moved to the front of the queue.

-   Sin -I, el trabajo 0 regresa al final de la cola y tiene que esperar más para obtener CPU.
+Without -I, job 0 returns to the back of the queue and has to wait longer for CPU.

-   📌 El flag -I puede ayudar a reducir el tiempo de espera de los procesos que realizan I/O frecuente, lo cual es beneficioso en sistemas interactivos donde se busca que los procesos que esperan por I/O respondan rápido.
+   📌 The -I flag can help reduce the wait time of processes that perform frequent I/O, which is beneficial in interactive systems where you want processes waiting for I/O to respond quickly.
    </details>
    <br>